kyma-project/community/governance.md

 To suggest a change in the ownership of a given repository part, create a PR with the required changes in the `CODEOWNERS` file in the project's repository.
 The required number of code owners needs to approve the PR for the changes to take place.
 Read [here](https://github.com/kyma-project/community/blob/master/guidelines/internal-guidelines/repository-template/template/CODEOWNERS) how to set up and modify owners of the given repository folders and files.

-## The decisions-making process
+## Decision-making

-In general, the relevant Special Interest Groups (SIGs) and Working Groups (WGs) make the decisions that affect the project, including its structure, functionalities, components, or work of the project teams.
-However, the organizational decisions and those that relate to the product strategy belong to the Kyma Council.
+In general, the Special Interest Groups (SIGs) and Working Groups (WGs) make decisions that affect the project, including its structure, functionalities, components, or work of the project teams.
+However, the organizational decisions and those that relate to the product strategy are made by the Kyma Council.

-SIGs and WGs follow the "lazy consensus" decision-making process which assumes that:
+SIGs and WGs follow the **lazy consensus** approach to decision-making which assumes that:

 * All SIG/WG members have an equal voice in the decision-making process.
 * Silence is consent.
 By default, lack of objections to a proposed decision means a silent approval.